Kipsigis people: Culture

+The meals mainly consist of a cooked, thick paste of elusine flour, vegetables or meat, a blend of milk and cow blood, or milk.
+The Kipsigis ferment milk in gourds with powdered popcorn flower tree cinders.
+The sour milk is known as Mursiik.
+The tribe also brewed Nubian gin and it was reserved for men and women in and past middle age.MushroomsThe Kipsigis are known to gather Termitomyces tylerianus, Termitomyces umkowaan and Termitomyces microcarpus (puunereek).
+Astronomy and calendar

 The Milky Way is known as Poit'ap kechei (literally sea of stars), the morning star – Tapoiyot, the midnight star – Kokeliet, and Orion's Belt – Kakipsomok.
-The Milky Way was traditionally perceived as a great lake in which children are bathing and playing.
+The Milky Way was traditionally perceived as a lake in which children are bathing and playing.
 Furthermore, the movement of stars was sometimes linked to earthly concerns.
 For example, the appearance or non-appearance of the Pleiades indicated whether or not to expect a good or a bad harvest.
 Sometimes superstitions were held regarding certain events.
 A halo was traditionally said to represent a cattle stockade.
 At least as of the early 20th century, a break occurring on the east side was considered to be unlucky while one on the west side was seen to be lucky.
 A comet was at the same time regarded as the precursor of a great misfortune.

 The Kipsigis call a month 'Arawet', which is also the term for our satellite, the moon.
 A year is called 'Kenyit' which can be derived from the phrase 'Ki-nyit' meaning 'to accomplish, to fill in'.
 A year was marked by the order of months and more importantly by ceremonial and religious celebration of the yearly harvest which was held at the various shrines.
 This event being analogous to a practice observed by most of the other Africans has inspired the Kwanza festivities celebrated by predominantly by people of African descent in the United States.
 Kenyit started in February.
 It had two seasons known as olto (pl. oltosiek) and was divided into twelve months, arawet (pl. arawek).
 In place of a decade is the order of Ibinda which is usually between 10 and 17 years.
 In place of a century is the completion of the age set which takes between 100 and 120 years.

 The first season of the year, olt-ap-iwot (iwotet), was the wet season and ran from March to August.
 The dry season, olt-ap-keme (kemeut), ran from September to February.
 The kipsunde and kipsunde oieng harvest ceremonies were held in September and October respectively to mark the change in Seasons.